Writing and Grammar Terms: 25 Key Definitions With Examples

 Oxford Comma

 The Oxford comma, also known as the serial comma or Harvard comma, is the final comma in a list of three or more items, placed immediately before the conjunction.
 In the sentence "I bought apples, oranges, and bananas," the comma before "and" is the Oxford comma.
 While some style guides require it and others consider it optional, the Oxford comma can prevent ambiguity in complex lists.
-The classic example that illustrates the stakes: "I'd like to thank my parents, Ayn Rand and God" versus "I'd like to thank my parents, Ayn Rand, and God."
+A classic example that illustrates the stakes: "I'd like to thank my parents, Ayn Rand and God" versus "I'd like to thank my parents, Ayn Rand, and God."
 Read more about comma rules for writers.

 Paraphrase